decentralists/DAO/cosmoshub/README.md

 chain._

 The base economic model for the ATOM token is earning transaction fees across all the ICS hosted zones.
-While it may or may not be true that Bitcoin may sustain itself with only transaction fees in the future when block rewards to go zero, it certainly would be true for the Cosmos Hub with ICS.
+While it may or may not be true that Bitcoin can sustain its security model with only transaction fees in the future when block rewards to go zero, it certainly would be true for the Cosmos Hub with ICS.
 For one, cost of attack of PoW is very different than PoS; the cost to attack PoW discounting mining infrastructure is rather minimal (just six blocks worth of